Hakama: Traditional Japanese Clothing

 For the Zen Tradition:

 Hakama can be worn over any type of kimono except for the yukata, the colorful summer kimono.
-While hakama used to be a required part of men’s wear, in modern times men only still wear hakama for very formal occasions such as tea ceremonies, weddings, and funerals.
+The garment used to be a required part of men’s wear. in modern times men only still wear hakama for very formal occasions such as tea ceremonies, weddings, and funerals.
 Hakama are also regularly worn by practitioners of a variety of martial arts, such as Karate, Kendo, Iaido, Taido, Aikido, Ryu-te, and Kyūdō.

 Women rarely wear hakama except at graduation ceremonies and for traditional Japanese sports such as Kyūdō, Aikido, and Kendo.
 The most iconic image of women in hakama is the Miko shrine maiden who assists in the maintenance and ceremonies of Shinto shrines.
 And because the Hakama was originally a battle uniform for Samurai, it has great mobility and it is exceptionally functional in comparison with kimono.